Lucas Duda: 2014

-On April 4, Mets manager Terry Collins announced that Duda would get the bulk of the playing time at first base over Ike Davis.
+On April 4, 2014, Mets manager Terry Collins announced that Duda would get the bulk of the playing time at first base over Ike Davis.
 Later that night, Duda hit two 2-run home runs in a 4–3 victory against the Cincinnati Reds.
-On April 18, after a positional battle which lasted several seasons and a struggle with valley fever, Ike Davis was traded to the Pittsburgh Pirates for Zack Thornton and a player to be named later, later revealed to be Blake Taylor.
+On April 18, after a positional battle which lasted several seasons and a struggle with valley fever, Davis was traded to the Pittsburgh Pirates for Zack Thornton and a player to be named later, later revealed to be Blake Taylor.
 This was done in order to make room for Duda as the starting first baseman.